-Millihenries to Henries Conversion
+Millihenries to Henries Converter

 How to Convert Millihenries to Henries

-To convert a millihenry measurement to a henry measurement, divide the electrical inductance by the conversion ratio.
-One henry is equal to 1,000 millihenries, so use this simple formula to convert:
+To convert a measurement in millihenries to a measurement in henries, divide the electrical inductance by the following conversion ratio: 1,000 millihenries/henry.

 Millihenries and henries are both units used to measure electrical inductance.
 Keep reading to learn more about each unit of measure.